foundry-rs/book/src/reference/chisel/README.md

-        !clearcache | !cc - Clear the chisel cache of all stored sessions !export | !ex - Export the current session source to a script file !fetch <addr> <name> | !fe <addr> <name> - Fetch the interface of a verified contract on Etherscan
+        !clearcache | !cc - Clear the chisel cache of all stored sessions !export | !ex - Export the current session source to a script file !fetch <addr> <name> | !fe <addr> <name> - Fetch the interface of a verified contract on Etherscan !edit - Open the current session in an editor

 Environment
         !fork <url> | !f <url> - Fork an RPC for the current session.
 Supply 0 arguments to return to a local network